colebh03/jasper-green-operations/README.md

 ### Operations Portal

-The authenticated operations portal provides centralized access to the company's primary workflows:
+The authenticated operations portal gives an administrator one place to work across the company's main operational areas.

+The portal includes:

 - Customer and property management
 - Employee and crew management